The real meaning of the “Will of D” has been a hotly debated topic in One Piece for years now.

-- Portgas D. Rouge – Gol D. Roger’s lover and Portgas D. Ace’s Not much is known about Portgas D. Rogue.
+- Portgas D. Rouge – Gol D. Roger’s lover and Portgas D. Ace’s mother.
+Not much is known about Portgas D. Rogue.
 However, she is known to have been very resilient in life, a hallmark trait of the “Will of D”.
 She is believed to have carried Portgas D. Ace inside her belly for 20 months to protect Portgas D. Ace and erase any suspicion of him being related to Gol D. Roger.

 - Trafalgar D. Water Law – A part of the “Worst Generation”, Trafalgar D. Water Law is the captain of the Heart Pirates.
 He is the only known survivor of the fallen city.
 He is a doctor and a Devil Fruit user, capable of completely controlling anything and everything inside a spherical space.

 - Rocks D. Xebec – A forgotten figure known to be the captain of the Rocks Pirates.
 It is believed to have taken the combined efforts of Monkey D. Garp and Gol D. Roger to take him down.
 He reportedly died 38 years prior to the current timeline of One Piece.